horacekangholie/ds-eda-01-iris-dataset/README.md

 ### 🗒️ Histogram
 A histogram is a commonly used chart to show the distribution of data — it is a one-dimensional bar chart representing the frequency of data intervals.
 Seaborn’s `histplot()` function is used to draw histograms of the four Iris features (sepal and petal width and length).

-This method allows us to visually check how each variable is distributed.
+This plot allows us to visually check how each variable is distributed.
 From the chart, we can observe:
 * The petal length and petal width distributions show clear separations between classes.
 * The sepal measurements show more overlapping.
 * This helps us preliminarily identify which features may better distinguish between different species.